MedhatHassan/InfoSEC/Execution, persistence, privilege escalation and evasion/README.md

 The notes are organized by week and include summaries of the lectures, key points, and important concepts.
 They serve as a helpful reference for anyone interested in learning about cybersecurity using Python.

-The course is recommended for individuals with some knowledge of Python and 1-5 years of experience in cybersecurity.
-It is an intermediate-level course that requires approximately 4 hours to complete.
+The course is recommended for individuals with knowledge of Python and experience in cybersecurity.
+It is an intermediate-level course.

 Feel free to use these notes as a reference for your own learning or to supplement your understanding of the course materials.
 If you have any questions or comments, please feel free to reach out to me.